eln0ty/memory-forensics-writeup/README.md

 Solve:-

-We using a plug-in `imageinfo` and choose the first suggestion :
+We can use a plug-in `imageinfo` and choose the first suggestion :

 ### `python2 /opt/volatility/vol.py -f Triage.mem imageinfo`